avivasolutionsnl/Nyxie/README.md

 #### Cart has specific fulfillment
 Will apply the given benefit when the cart contains a specific fulfillment method.

+When a qualification is added to a promotion, the following condition will be available in the list:

 `Cart fulfillment is [operator] [specific fulfillment]`

 | Variable              | Type        | Default value  |Description                     |